thirumurug0xan/shopesite/README.md

     note: If you believe this is a mistake, please contact your Python installation or OS distribution provider.
 You can override this, at the risk of breaking your Python installation or OS, by passing --break-system-packages.
     hint: See PEP 668 for the detailed specification.
 ```

+## Vulnerbilty disclosure
+If you discover a security vulnerability in this project, please report it responsibly by following these steps:
+1. **Contact Us**:
+   - Email: cybermrgan@gmail.com
+2. **Provide the Following Information**:
+   - A clear and detailed description of the vulnerability.
+   - Steps to reproduce the issue, including any required code or configurations.
+   - Proof of Concept (PoC) if available.
+   - The potential impact and severity of the vulnerability.
+3. **Acknowledgment**:
+   - If your report is valid, we will acknowledge your contribution in our project documentation or release notes.

 ## Contact
 [Linkedin](https://linkedin.com/in/thirumurug0xan)\
 [Instagram](https://Instagram.com/thirumurug0xan)